-- 4. If a dentist or dental hygienist who holds an active license, including an academic license, is arrested for a drug or alcohol related offense, the dentist or dental hygienist shall refer himself/herself to the Board's peer health assistance program within thirty days after the arrest for an evaluation and referral for treatment as necessary.
-If the dentist or dental hygienist self refers, the evaluation by the program is confidential and cannot be used as evidence in any proceedings other than before the Board. - 5.
+- 4. If a dentist who holds an active license, including an academic license, is arrested for a drug or alcohol related offense, the dentist shall refer himself/herself to the Board's peer health assistance program within thirty days after the arrest for an evaluation and referral for treatment as necessary.
+If the dentist self refers, the evaluation by the program is confidential and cannot be used as evidence in any proceedings other than before the Board. - 5.
 Change of name and address - a.
 A licensee shall inform the Board in clear, explicit, and unambiguous written statement of any name, business address, electronic mail address, or preferred physical mailing address change within thirty days of the change.
 The Board will not change the licensee's information without explicit written notification from the licensee.
 Notification by fax or email is acceptable.
 A licensee may update the licensee's address(es) online electronically through the Division of Professions and Occupations. - (1) A licensee is required to keep all business addresses up-to-date. - (2) The Division of Professions and Occupations maintains one physical mailing address and electronic mail address for each licensee, regardless of the number of different professional licenses the licensee may hold. - (3) All communication from the Board to a licensee will be to the physical mailing address or the electronic mail address maintained with the Division of Professions and Occupations. - b.
-The Board requires one of the following forms of documentation to change a licensee's name or correct a social security number or individual taxpayer identification number: - (1) Marriage license; - (2) Divorce decree; - (3) Court order;
+The Board requires one of the following forms of documentation to change a licensee's name or social security number: - (1) Marriage license; - (2) Divorce decree; - (3) Court order; or - (4) A driver's license or social security card with a second form of identification may be acceptable at the discretion of the Division of Professions and Occupations.

-- (4) Documentation from the Internal Revenue Service verifying the licensee's valid individual taxpayer identification number, or - (5) A driver's license or social security card with a second form of identification may be acceptable at the discretion of the Division of Professions and Occupations. - 6.
-A licensed dentist, including one issued an academic license, a dental therapist, or dental hygienist is required to renew the license to practice dentistry, dental therapy, or dental hygiene in Colorado every two years and submit the applicable renewal fee.
+- 6. A licensed dentist, including one issued an academic license, or dental hygienist is required to renew the license to practice dentistry or dental hygiene in Colorado every two years and submit the applicable renewal fee.
 This includes renewing to an active, inactive, or retired status.
 A dentist issued an academic license is not eligible for retired or inactive status. - 7.
-A dentist, dental therapist, or dental hygienist in retired status may provide dental services on a voluntary basis to the indigent, if such services are provided on a limited basis and no fee is charged by the dentist or dental hygienist. - 8.
-A dentist, dental therapist, or dental hygienist in inactive status shall not provide dental, dental therapy, or dental hygiene services in this state while the license to practice dentistry, dental therapy, or dental hygiene in Colorado is inactive. - 9.
-A dentist, dental therapist, or dental hygienist with an expired license shall not provide dental, dental therapy, or dental hygiene services in this state while the license to practice dentistry, dental therapy, or dental hygiene in Colorado is expired.
+A dentist or dental hygienist in retired status may provide dental services on a voluntary basis to the indigent, if such services are provided on a limited basis and no fee is charged by the dentist or dental hygienist. - 8.
+A dentist or dental hygienist in inactive status shall not provide dental or dental hygiene services in this state while the license to practice dentistry or dental hygiene in Colorado is inactive. - 9.
+A dentist or dental hygienist with an expired license shall not provide dental or dental hygiene services in this state while the license to practice dentistry or dental hygiene in Colorado is expired.